-There were two private schools in the village, the girl’s school, now the offices of the Heath Engineering Works and the boy’s school at the building which is now a depot of Louis Reece Transport business.
+There were two private schools in the village, the girl’s school, now the offices of the Heath Engineering Works and the boy’s school at the building which was a depot of Louis Reece Transport business.

 In the old days, we spent many evenings swimming in the Furnace Pond, before it had become contaminated with fruit wash etc. and the boys’ one aim was to swim the 125 yards across before being a real swimmer.